Towards combinatorial characterization of the smoothness of Hessenberg Schubert varieties: Introduction

 \section{Introduction}

-Schubert varieties of the full flag varieties form an important class of complex projective varieties that appear in many areas, including algebraic geometry, representation theory, and combinatorics.
+Schubert varieties in full flag varieties form an important class of complex projective varieties that appear in many areas, including algebraic geometry, representation theory, and combinatorics.
 Schubert varieties of the full flag variety of type $A_{n-1}$ are subvarieties of $\GL_n(\mathbb C)/B$, where $B$ is the Borel subgroup of upper triangular matrices in $\GL_n(\mathbb C)$.
+Each Schubert variety is defined as the closure of a Schubert cell,

-They are indexed by the permutations in the symmetric group $\mathfrak{S}_n$, the Weyl group of $\GL_n(\mathbb C)$, and defined as the closure of the Schubert cell; $X_w\coloneqq \overline{BwB/B}$ for $w\in \mathfrak S_n$.
+and the index \(w\) runs over the symmetric group \(\mathfrak{S}_n\), the Weyl group of \(\GL_n(\mathbb{C})\).
 The closure of the opposite Schubert cell $\Omega_w^\circ\coloneqq B^-wB/B$ is the opposite Schubert variety $\Omega_w$ of $\GL_n(\mathbb C)/B$, where $B^-$ is the subgroup of lower triangular matrices in $\GL_n(\mathbb C)$.
-The characterization of the smoothness of $X_w$ (hence of $\Omega_w$) was done in different ways; in terms of pattern avoidance, the regularity of the Bruhat subgraph, the Poincar\'e polynomial of the cohomology, and Kazhdan--Lusztig polynomial; see Section 13.2 in \cite{BL}.
+The characterization of the smoothness of $X_w$ (hence of $\Omega_w$) was done in different ways: pattern avoidance, the regularity of the Bruhat subgraph, the Poincar\'e polynomial of the cohomology, and the Kazhdan--Lusztig polynomial (see Section 13.2 of \cite{BL}).
 We write some of them, which are relevant to our work, in the following theorem.
-Note that a maximal torus $T$ contained in $B$ acts on the flag variety $\GL_n(\mathbb{C})/B$ as left multiplication and the opposite Schubert varieties are $T$-invariant subvarieties of $\GL_n(\mathbb{C})/B$.
+Note that a maximal torus $T\subset B$ acts on the flag variety $\GL_n(\mathbb{C})/B$ by left multiplication, and the $T$-fixed points can be naturally identified with the elements of $\mathfrak{S}_n$.
+Furthermore, the opposite Schubert varieties are $T$-stable subvarieties of $\GL_n(\mathbb{C})/B$.

+Recall that the GKM graph of the flag variety has vertices corresponding to the \(T\)-fixed points, which can be naturally identified with elements of the symmetric group.
+Moreover, it is isomorphic to the Bruhat graph of \(\mathfrak{S}_n\).

-\begin{theorem} The following statements are equivalent: \begin{enumerate} \item The opposite Schubert variety $\Omega_w$ is smooth. \item The subgraph of the Bruhat graph of $\mathfrak S_n$ (equivalently, the GKM graph of $\GL_n(\mathbb C)/B$) induced by the set $\Omega_w^T$ of torus fixed points is a regular graph. \item The permutation $w$ avoids patterns $2143$ and $1324$. \end{enumerate} \end{theorem}
+\begin{theorem} \cite{BL,Carrell,LSa} The following statements are equivalent: \begin{enumerate} \item The opposite Schubert variety $\Omega_w$ is smooth. \item The subgraph of the Bruhat graph of $\mathfrak S_n$ (equivalently, the GKM graph of $\GL_n(\mathbb C)/B$) induced by the set $\Omega_w^T$ of torus fixed points is a regular graph. \item The permutation $w$ avoids patterns $2143$ and $1324$. \end{enumerate} \end{theorem}